 Eating the traditional food of a country is one of the best parts of travel for me.
 In fact, if I don’t enjoy the local food, I’ve been know to get food depression.
-Fortunately, Jamaica has some fantastic flavours to try and some equally amazing places to try them.
-Whether you’re about to visit Jamaica or are looking to pull together a tropical feast for the family at home, here’s what to eat in Jamaica – traditional Jamaican food.
+Fortunately, Jamaica has some fantastic flavours to try.
+Whether you’re about to visit Jamaica or are looking to pull together a tropical feast for the family at home, here’s my guide to traditional Jamaican food.

 Ask someone to name a traditional Jamaican food and they’ll most likely mention jerk chicken.
 Ubiquitous throughout Jamaica from roadside shacks to fancy restaurant twists, jerk chicken is, without doubt, a Jamaican institution.
 If you don’t know what it is, think pieces of chicken rubbed and marinated in a blend of hot spices before being smoked, traditionally over pimento wood, and slow cooked to perfection.

 Probably the next most popular dish in Jamaica (or at least next most commonly served) is curry goat.
 Exactly as it sounds, it’s goat – curried.
 The curry which has a base of onions, garlic and hot pepper, has a fair kick to it, but should be tolerable by most, and the goat is usually so tender it falls off the bone.

 Oh, and if you’re wandering whether I meant to title this ‘curried goat’, curry goat is how the locals refer to this dish and you’ll get an off look if you try to call it anything else.